 Are Dolphins Really That Smart and Does It Make Us Like Them More When They Are?
 (2019-2020)

 This Bass Connections project will study how dolphins use energy to solve cognitive problems and how the perception of dolphin intelligence by the public shapes attitudes toward their conservation.
 This research will represent the first experimental study assessing how beliefs about animal minds shape our psychology regarding conservation.

 The first study will focus on comparing the total energy expenditure of several dolphins while they participate in a series of cognitive tasks and during a control period.
 This cognitive energetics project will take advantage of Dr. Herman Pontzer’s expertise using doubly labeled water to asses total energy expenditure.
 The doubly labeled water method is a noninvasive technique that is considered to be the gold-standard method for measuring daily calorific needs.
 Since no previous research has examined dolphin total energy expenditure, this project will provide the first cognitive energetics data ever collected on dolphins.

-The second study will include an experimental survey of Dolphin Research Center visitors to evaluate whether the perception of human-like cognitive skills in dolphins influences visitor attitudes and conservation-related behaviors.
-This study will take advantage of the center’s education program that attracts hundreds of visitors each week.
-The project team will conduct an experimental survey in which half the visitors are told that our research findings suggest dolphins have human-like cognition while the other half will be told we are finding that dolphin cognition is not human-like.
-Researchers will then assess how this framing alters visitor attitudes and their tendency to donate to the Dolphin Research Center and dolphin conservation.
+The second study will include an experimental survey of visitors to a research center for dolphins to evaluate whether the perception of human-like cognitive skills in dolphins influences visitor attitudes and conservation-related behaviors.
+The project team will conduct an experimental survey in which half the visitors to the center are told that our research findings suggest dolphins have human-like cognition while the other half will be told we are finding that dolphin cognition is not human-like.
+Researchers will then assess how this framing alters visitor attitudes and their tendency to donate to the center and dolphin conservation.